vserova/book/pages/ch_xmlwrapp.md

       <child/>
     </root>

-This is because neither the original nor the modified document contains any text nodes, so <span class="nctnt ncbi-lib">libxml2</span> formats the entire thing.
+This is because neither the original nor the modified document contains any text nodes, so `libxml2` formats the entire thing.

-That is how <span class="nctnt ncbi-lib">libxml2</span> works.
+That is how `libxml2` works.

 While this may not be desirable in certain circumstances, there is no generic and reliable way to detect which text nodes are used for formatting, and which are meaningful content, so it's not feasible to make XmlWrapp adjust inserted content to make it get automatically formatted.
-Therefore, if the <span class="nctnt ncbi-lib">libxml2</span> formatting behavior is undesirable, either you'll have to ensure that your documents do not contain any text-like nodes prior to calling <span class="nctnt ncbi-func">save\_to\_string()</span>, or you'll have to create your own code for formatting content prior to inserting it.
+Therefore, if the `libxml2` formatting behavior is undesirable, either you'll have to ensure that your documents do not contain any text-like nodes prior to calling `save_to_string()`, or you'll have to create your own code for formatting content prior to inserting it.

 #### How you can influence formatting of programmatically added content